-Dont force democracy on Africa Mahama to the West
+Dont Force Democracy On Africa Mahama To The West

 President John Dramani Mahama has appealed to the western countries to stop forcing democracy on Africa.

-According to him, Africa like many other developed countries in the world made mistakes which they learnt lessons from before progressing hence Africa must be given same opportunity.
+According to him, Africa like many other developed continents in the world made mistakes which they learnt lessons from before progressing hence Africa must be given same opportunity.

 “Democracy is not a one size fits all system, different countries are at different stages of the democratic journey.
 Democracy evolves and cannot be forced on the people.
 It doesn't help for biggest powers to go proselytizing democracy across the continent, it can have its negative consequences as we are experiencing in parts of North Africa and the Middle East, but still a properly functioning peer system can avoid some of the meltdowns we are experiencing in some African countries due to the desire to stay in office interminably.”